 - Public viewings

-- Official FIFA Fan Village (location tbc)
+- Official FIFA Fan Village in Brooklyn (location tbc)

 - Soccer-related community events